andreterceiro/dio-claro-spring--nosql-studies/README.md

 ## BSON x JSON

 BSON is how MongoDB stores the information.
 Is only a codified and serialized form of the documents that seems a JSON.
-BSON also have no the limit of JSON to store only scalars
+BSON also have no the limit of JSON to store only scalars.